 Birthday Interview Questions

-I use the interview questions as a guide to ask the class these 10 questions.
+I use the interview questions as a guide to asking the class these 10 questions.
 The birthday boy or girl gets to call on classmates to give them a chance to answer the questions about them.
 Some of the questions are about the student’s favorite things and others are about things that even their friends may not know such as what is his or her middle name.
 One rule of the game is that the student must call on different students for each question so that everyone gets a chance to participate.
 This is a nice way to recognize each student and they get to know each other a little better.
 For summer birthdays, we celebrate their half birthdays during the school year or another day that they choose.

 Personalize with Your Style!

 Let's face it, you have to be in your classroom for many hours each day.
 So you want to make sure that it is decorated to suit your style and taste.
 Take a look around on Pinterest or in stores you like to see what colors, styles, and special touches you can add that make your classroom feel like home (a second home).
 Chances are if you feel comfortable there so will your students!
 Some ideas that come to mind are adding a lamp in a dark corner or an area rug and bean bag chairs in to create a cozy library section.
 Search on Amazon for area rugs on clearance to see some great deals.
-For me, having a shag rug in the front of the classroom where students sit during circle time is a good thing.
+For me, having a shag rug in front of the classroom where students sit during circle time is a good thing.
 It also provides padding to areas where I stand for long periods of time.

 Communication is Essential